Wesxdz/kahlo-yawn/_posts/time.md

 We'll let you order your rug in any programming language as long as it's Python, C, or Triton.

-Once we imagined the Code Rug, we stumbled across a female Stanford graduate observing us without glasses afterclass who lives in the same embedding neighborhood.
+Once we meditated upon Code Rug, we stumbled across a female Stanford graduate observing us without glasses afterclass who lives in the same embedding neighborhood.

 ### **Python Pajamas**